CUBRID/cubrid-manual/en/admin/systemtap.rst

     :param index_name: Target index_name of the operation
     :param status: Value showing whether the operation ended with success or not

-.. function:: idx_read_start(classname, index_name)

-    This marker is triggered before an indexed object is read.

-    :param classname: Name of the class having the target index
-    :param index_name: Target index_name of the operation

-.. function:: idx_read_end(classname, index_name, status)

-    This marker is triggered after an indexed object is read.

-    :param classname: Name of the class having the target index
-    :param index_name: Target index_name of the operation
-    :param status: Value showing whether the operation ended with success or not

 Locking markers
 ---------------